WebDevStudios/custom-post-type-ui/readme.txt

 * Added: `cptui_get_taxonomy_exists` function to check if a provided taxonomy is registered.
 * Added: Required PHP version to readme.txt
 * Added: Filter on taxonomies to be listed as available for association with a post type.
+* Added: Warning indicators to our "Slug changed" and "Slug exists" warnings for post types and taxonomies.
 * Updated: Bump minimum WordPress version to 4.7.
 * Updated: pass the object_type array to `cptui_pre_register_taxonomy` filter as extra parameter.
 * Updated: Adjusted preserved label handling to aid with plugin performance.
 Props alex-solovyev